 So type a $ to lock that in.
 And then B.

 And we want, in this case, the active cell we can see is white, where the other cells are highlighted with blue.

 We can see that, in the name box, A2 is showing up.
 So that's the active cell, so the active row is 2.
 So I'm going to type 2 here.

 We're going to check what's in B2 and see if it's greater than 75.
 So that's our test.

 And if it is greater than 75, we want to format it.
 So I'll click Format and I'll choose a fill color, maybe a blue color and click OK, and click OK again.

 And now, any row where the number of units is greater than 75, all four cells in that row are colored blue.

-Download a zipped sample file for this Excel tutorial.
+Download the zipped Conditional Format Row Based on Cell Value sample file for this Excel tutorial.
 The xipped file is in xlsx format, and does not contain any macros.
-This example is on the sheet named MultiCell.